International law: War and armed conflict

 The law relating to the initiation of armed conflict is jus ad bellum.
 This was codified in 1928 in the Kellogg–Briand Pact, which stated that conflicts should be settled through peaceful negotiations with the exception, through reservations drafted by some state parties, of self-defence.
-These fundamental principles were re-affirmed in the UN Charter, which provided for "an almost absolute prohibition on the use of force", with the only three exceptions.
+These fundamental principles were reaffirmed in the UN Charter, which provided for "an almost absolute prohibition on the use of force", with the only three exceptions.
 The first involves force authorised by the UNSC, as the entity is responsible in the first instance for responding to breaches or threats to the peace and acts of aggression, including the use of force or peacekeeping missions.
 The second exception is where a state is acting in individual or collective self-defence, as stated in Article 51 of the UN Charter.
 A state can invoke Article 51 in the case of an "armed attack" but the intention behind this exception has been challenged, particularly as nuclear weapons have become more common, with many states relying instead on the customary right of self-defence as set out in the Caroline test.
 The ICJ considered collective self-defence in Nicaragua v.
 United States, where the U.S. unsuccessfully argued that it had mined harbours in Nicaragua in pre-emption of an attack by the Sandinista government against another member of the Organization of American States.
 The final exception is where the UNSC delegates its responsibility for collective security to a regional organisation, such as NATO.
 The Fourth Geneva Convention also further developed a body of law that is called "Occupation Law".
 This details the temporary rights of the occupying power and entrusts it with the need to protect the local population and the integrity of the area.